CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/configuration/116-dedicated-stream-processing-pod.md

 tags: ["deployment", "kubernetes", "web", "frontend"]
 headerIcon: "paas"
 ---
+## On this page
+{: .no_toc .text-delta }
+- TOC
+{:toc}

-Provides a dedicated pod which only processes streams.
+In this article, you'll find instructions for creating a dedicated pod that only processes streams.

 **Prerequisites**
 - Access to your Kubernetes cluster